AaltoSciComp/scicomp-docs/triton/usage/gpu.rst

 Overview
 ========

-Triton has GPU cards from four different Nvidia generations, as described below.
+Triton has GPU cards from four different NVIDIA generations, as described below.

 Hardware breakdown